Collecting Data

 • If the controller finds an error during data collection, some data signals might report NaN (not a number).

 • Make sure that real-time errors do not occur on the controller during data collection.
 Real-time errors can also cause signals to report as NaN.
-You can review real-time errors by retrieving the Communication Real Time Errors system status item or in the Controller tab of the Status Utility.
+You can review real-time errors by retrieving the Communication Real Time Errors system status item.
+You can also look at the Controller tab of the Status Utility.

 Data Collection Status